quentinalais/StatExplorer/README.md

 Follows a modular component-based architecture for easy maintenance and scalability.
 Components are designed to encapsulate specific functionalities, making the codebase modular and readable.

-### Deployment

-StatExplorer project is hosted on :round_pushpin: **Netlify**, providing a convenient and accessible way to explore UK statistical data.
-The live dashboard is available at [StatExplorer Site](https://stat-explorer.netlify.app/).